HOME

 In 1623 near Cape Ann where the early settlers established the first townships in Massachusetts, there was an incendiary standoff involving the diminutive and aggressive Captain Miles Standish attempting to enforce Plymouth’s claim on the area.
 Unusually, and in contrast to many disputes at the time, Conant’s wise council prevailed and the situation was resolved without bloodshed.

-Many thanks to the Conant 400 Group and all those who contributed their advice, critiques and encouragement.
+Many thanks to the Conant 400 Group, historians and other experts who contributed their advice, critiques and encouragement.

-Many thanks to the Conant 400 Group and all those who contributed their advice, critiques and encouragement.
+Many thanks to the Conant 400 Group, historians and other experts who contributed their advice, critiques and encouragement.

 000000000000000000000000000000